awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

    }
    ```
 **Note**
 This policy allows access to all CodeBuild actions and to a potentially large number of AWS resources\.
 To restrict permissions to specific CodeBuild actions, change the value of `codebuild:*` in the CodeBuild policy statement\.
-For more information, see [Identity and Access Management](auth-and-access-control.md)\.
+For more information, see [Identity and access management](auth-and-access-control.md)\.
 To restrict access to specific AWS resources, change the value of the related `Resource` object\.
-For more information, see [Identity and Access Management](auth-and-access-control.md) or the specific AWS service's security documentation\.
+For more information, see [Identity and access management](auth-and-access-control.md) or the specific AWS service's security documentation\.

 1. Switch to the directory where you saved the file, and then run one of the following commands\.
 You can use different values for `CodeBuildGroupAccessPolicy` and `CodeBuildUserAccessPolicy`\.
-If you use different values, substitute them here\.
+If you use different values, be sure to use them here\.

    For an IAM group: